 - Create cases for employees hired before the employer enrolled in E-Verify.*

 - Create duplicate cases for the same employee.

-- Terminate or take adverse action against an employee because he or she receives a TNC.
+- Terminate or take adverse action against an employee because he or she receives a mismatch.

 - Share any login information, including user ID and password.